 Exceptions are often made to permit an amount of securities trading that would not result in the gain or loss of a majority interest in the company, to permit third-party managers from trading securities on behalf of the buyer, and to continue voting, dividend, and liquidation rights attached to any already owned securities.
 Buyers will often refuse to accept or include them in the case of a private company and argue that it is pointless when all of the company’s securities are privately owned.

 In the first instance, the buyer or private equity firm agrees not to enter into any sort of transaction to acquire the target company with anyone other than the designated seller.
 This is usually the easier of the two for buyers to agree with.
 A concern arises for buyers in the second part, in which their use of the confidential information covered by the NDA cannot harm the seller’s general business operations or the ongoing transaction.

 More technically, this is a prohibition on exclusive financing agreements.
-It is often written into NDAs so that the seller knows the buyer cannot “lock-up” financing from any one lender and block out a potentially better deal.
+It’s often written into private equity NDAs so that the seller knows the buyer cannot “lock up” financing from any one lender and block out a potentially better deal.
 Firms are generally willing to accept lock-ups, but look for what is called a “tree” arrangement that allows them to have an exclusive agreement with a small, specific deal team at a financing source without locking up the entire institution.

 10. Retained confidential information

 While sellers can request the return or destruction of confidential information, buyers also agree not to use the confidential information after the execution of the acquisition or the end of the due diligence process.
 The right to retain confidential information in electronic archives or pursuant to bonafide retention policies has become ubiquitous given the ordinary practice of archiving email and documents on servers that are not easily accessed or eventually deleted.